AdaCore/training_material/courses/ada_essentials/160_genericity/01-introduction.rst

 Solution: Generics
 --------------------

-* A :dfn:`generic unit` is a unit that does not exist
+* A :dfn:`generic unit` is a unit that does not exist as part of the application

-* It is a pattern based on properties
+  * It is a blueprint that can work with different types, values, and even other subprograms
-* The instantiation applies the pattern to certain parameters
+  * The generic uses placeholders (*generic formal data*) instead of actual entities

+* The programmer creates an :dfn:`instance` of the generic by specifying the actual entities for the placeholders

+  * Also referred to as an :dfn:`instantiation`

 --------------------------------------
 Ada Generic Compared to C++ Template